-This season sees the introduction of new power units — they’re not just engines anymore — consisting of a 1.6-liter V6 turbo engine and two Energy Recovery Systems (ERS).
-The 2.4-liter normally-aspirated V8 engines of 2013 produced around 750bhp, with an additional 80 bhp available for around six seconds per lap from KERS.
+The new technical regulations established for the 2014 F1 season feature the introduction of advanced hybrid power units — they’re not just “engines” anymore — consisting of a 1.6-liter V6 turbo engine and two Energy Recovery Systems (ERS).
+The 2.4-liter normally-aspirated V8 engines of 2013 produced around 750bhp, with an additional 80bhp available for around six seconds per lap from KERS.
 The 2014 V6s put out around 600 bhp.
 However, the two ERS systems (ERS-K and ERS-H) will give drivers an additional 160 bhp or so for approximately 33 seconds per lap.

 More spectacular racing, with F1 cars having more power than grip on corner exits and an opportunity to showcase technology and innovation, putting F1 back at the cutting edge — these are the likely hallmarks of Formula 1 as it will be under the new regime in 2014, according to experts who are building the new engines.

 With the new generation hybrid devices, the power unit will produce far more torque than the current V8s and this will lead to the cars stepping out more at the rear as they exit corners.
 Getting on top of that will be important, but so will the efficiency of the power units themselves.
 The pressure will be on Pirelli, if it retains its F1 tire supply contract, to produce tires that can cope with the increase in sliding.

 Unlike in 2013, the driver no longer has to push a button to active ERS — the power is simply delivered to the rear wheels via the throttle pedal (with a little help from the car’s electronics).
 Therefore, while a car could still lap relatively competitively without KERS in 2013, an ERS problem in 2014 will be much more debilitating to performance.